sebhildebrandt/koa-ip-geo/README.md

 ### GeoLite2 Database

 > This middleware works with **Maxmind GeoLite2 Free Database** (city or country).
 We recommend the 'country' version, because it is smaller.
 [Check their website to get the database][geodb-url].
+> Alternatively you now can also use **ip2location Lite Databases** (city or country).
+We recommend the 'country' version, because it is smaller.
+[Check their website to get the database][ip2location-url].
 >
 > `koa-ip-geo` loads the entire database file into memory as a single node `Buffer`.
 It also uses an in-memory cache when reading complex data structures out of this buffer in the interests of performance.
 So very roughly speaking, you should assume this module will consume `size_of_mmdb_file * 1.25` of memory.